coderofsalvation/janusxr-cli/README.md

 # JanusXR cli

-Swiss-army knife to automate janusXR / JML things on a server
+Portable swiss-army knife to automate janusXR / JML things on a server

 # Usage